 Colon Cancer.
 Combination estrogen-progesterone HRT may provide some protection against colon cancer.

 Heart Disease and Heart Attack.
 Taking HRT in order to prevent heart disease is not recommended.
-However, using HRT for a short period of time in younger women (below age 59 years) within 10 years after menopause does not appear to raise the risk for heart disease.
+However, using HRT for a short period of time in younger women (below age 60 years) within 10 years after menopause does not appear to raise the risk for heart disease.
 Some recent research suggests that taking HRT early after menopause reduces cardiac disease risk without raising cancer risk.

 Stroke.
 HRT may increase the risk of stroke in some age groups.